 What goes on at magazines and inside publishing houses?
-How do editors construct lists and liaise with their authors?
 What’s involved in putting together a magazine like ABR?
 Where do an editor’s responsibilities and entitlements begin and end?
-To paraphrase Sigmund Freud, What do editors want?
-And beyond the world of magazines, what’s happening in bookshops and publishing houses?
+And beyond the world of magazines, what’s happening in bookshops and publishing houses and major libraries.
+What are the new threats to the humanities in our universities?

-In Book Talk, ABR takes you behind the scenes and introduces you to a number of figures who help to shape our literary culture – magazine editors, publishers, booksellers, agents, critics, etc.
+In Book Talk, ABR takes you behind the scenes and introduces you to a number of individuals and organisations that help to shape our cultural life.

 This month something truly remarkable has happened for Australia.
 It won’t make front-page news or cause a Twitter storm, but it exists for every one of us.
 The national, state, and territory libraries joined forces to launch one giant national digital collection of Australian publications.
 It’s called National edeposit – or NED for short ...... (read more)